Negasie/Capstone/README.md

 6. Weapon Handler (script for controlling the attributes of weapons)
 7. Weapon Manager (script for controlling the switching between weapons in our game)
 8. Configuring And Creating The Second Enemy

+Ultimate Stretch Goal

+--Make it into an online Player vs Player FPS.